 Using Coarse Salt and Lemon Essential Oils to Make Homemade Oven Cleaner

-Lemon essential oil is another great addition to your DIY oven cleaning using Dawn.
+Lemon essential oil is another great addition to your DIY oven cleaning needing Dawn.
 Lemon essential oil, like the other cleaning items mentioned, is an excellent degreaser.

 Instead of acetic acid, such as vinegar, use baking soda, which has an alkaline pH level.
 Citric acid is used in this oil to cut through grease and dirt.
 Because this acid is found in oranges and other citrus fruits, essential oils derived from these plants will also be effective.

 In the morning, remove the coating of the cleaner with moist paper towels or a sponge.
-Remove any leftover cleanser with a little water and thoroughly dry.
+Remove any leftover cleaner with a little water and thoroughly dry.